Healthy Zucchini Muffins are easy to make in one bowl and super delicious! They are light, fluffy and moist muffins loaded with flecks of zucchini!

 • Cinnamon: A lovely spice that pairs well with vanilla, and yes, even the zucchini.

-• Whole wheat flour: Regular whole wheat or spelt flour is best, see Substitutions for gluten free flour.
+• Whole wheat flour: Regular whole wheat or spelt flour is best, see Substitutions below for gluten free flour.

 How to Make Healthy Zucchini Muffins

-Prep: Shred zucchini using a box grater.
+• Prep: Shred zucchini using a box grater.
 Do not squeeze.
 Prep and spray muffin tin.
 Set aside.

-Mix: Add eggs, applesauce, maple syrup, oil, vanilla extract, cinnamon, baking powder, baking soda and salt to large mixing bowl.
-Whisk well to combine.
+• Mix liquid ingredients: Add eggs, applesauce, maple syrup, oil, vanilla extract, cinnamon, baking powder, baking soda and salt to large mixing bowl.
+Whisk well to combine until no small lumps of baking powder and soda are left.

-Bake muffins: Distribute batter evenly between 12 openings of a muffin tin and bake for 20 minutes or until a toothpick inserted in the center comes out clean.
+• Bake the muffins: Distribute batter with regular ice cream scoop evenly between 12 openings of a muffin tin and bake for 20 minutes or until a toothpick inserted in the center comes out clean.

 Baked zucchini muffins in blue muffin tin.